sandordargo/sandordargo.github.io/_drafts/in_progress/other/managing-inefficiencies.md

 owning
 renting

-managing inefficiencies is the art of lide
+managing inefficiencies is the art of life